-Local Government Pension Scheme
+· Local Government Pension Scheme

-The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
+The present value of the Local Government Pension Scheme defined benefit asset depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in Note 22, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2016 has been used by the actuary in valuing the pensions liability at 31 July 2020.
+Any changes in these assumptions, which are disclosed in Note 22, will impact the carrying amount of the pension scheme obligation.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 July 2022.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.
+The FRS102 as at end of July 2022 has had a significant impact on the balance sheet with a movement of £6.303m from a pension liability of £4.614m to a pension asset of £1.689m.
+This is as a result of positive fund investment returns improving the assets but more so, the large increase in the discount rate (based on the financial market conditions at 31 July 2022) has driven a large reduction in the value placed on the obligations.